Lyamc/bcachefs-script/README.md

 Installs Ubuntu to a new disk using bcachefs as the root partition

 It assumes the following:
-1) You're in Ubuntu are connected to internet
+1) You're in Ubuntu and connected to internet
 2) You have space for the kernel downloads and time for the compile
 3) You want to use an entire disk and boot using UEFI
 4) You want to use the defaults for format options